liger1978/pget_iplayer/README.md

 ## Installation

-The easiset way to install `pget_iplayer` is to download a zip file from releases, unzip it and run the compiled executable from a location of your choice.
+The easiset way to install `auntie` is to download a zip file from releases, unzip it and run the compiled executable from a location of your choice.
 The following command line installation instructions are provided for convenience.

 ### Linux